Levminer/authme-docs/settings.md

 !> These features are unstable, use it at your own risk!

--   Use webcam for import
+-   Import screen capture

-You can import QR code(s) directly from you camera.
+You can scan QR codes from your screen.

 -   Sort codes